 |Work Experience||Up to 15 points|

 |Age||Up to 12 points|

 Proof that you have funds to become economically established in Canada will be required if you are invited to apply.
 However, this requirement is waived for foreign nationals if they have a valid offer or arranged employment and/or are currently authorized to work in Canada.

 See below the settlement funds chart that is required for each family size:

 |Number of Family Members||Funds Required (In Canadian dollars)|

 The figures above are up to update for 2021.

 All Federal Skilled Worker candidates are encouraged by the IRCC to have themselves and their dependents complete a medical examination upon receiving their ITA.
 These must be valid both at the time of applying for permanent residency and when arriving in Canada.

 Furthermore, to prove they are admissible to enter Canada, a police clearance must also be obtained as part of the immigration application process.

 The processing time for a Federal Skilled Worker application is six months or less.
-However, we recommend getting in touch with us at Immigration Gateway to get the most up to date timeline.
+However, we recommend getting in touch with us to get the most up to date timeline.